vitormcruz/tome/README.md

 ![Tests](https://github.com/vitormcruz/tome/actions/workflows/tome-ci.yml/badge.svg)

-Tome is a Pharo framework that enables creation of Executable Specifications (not implemented yet) allowing the adoption of [BDD](https://dannorth.net/introducing-bdd/) or, more generally, the [ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development) discipline.
+Tome is a Pharo framework that enables creation of Executable Specifications allowing the adoption of [BDD](https://dannorth.net/introducing-bdd/) or, more generally, the [ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development) discipline.

 ## Creating a BDD Feature